 Victim Services Home Page

 The Victim Assistance Program offers comprehensive services to victims of all types of crimes.
 Victim Advocates assist victims from all walks of life and experiences, regardless of age, background, and/or immigration status.
 All services are free of charge.
 An advocate can assist you even if a suspect is not identified or if criminal charges have not been filed.
 The Program was created by the passage of Section 13835 et seq. of the California State Penal Code, which mandates local comprehensive centers for victim and witness assistance throughout California.
 In the County of San Diego, this assistance is administered through the District Attorney's Office.
+Read the DA's Blueprint for Transforming Crime Victim care here.

 The Program may assist with the following Victim Services: